 Drunk Driving Injuries are being scrutinized everywhere.
-Recently, the Milwaukee Journal Sentinel had run a five-part series on the drinking culture in Wisconsin and the tragic impact that driving under the influence of alcohol has on its citizens.
+Recently, the Wisconsin Journal Sentinel had run a five-part series on the drinking culture in Wisconsin and the tragic impact that driving under the influence of alcohol has on its citizens.

 Wisconsin is known, among other things, for its cheese, football, and beer.
 Not to be glib, but our culture is one that embraces alcohol consumption, and consequently, many tragic consequences flow from it.